 3. Switch to airplane mode

-4. Check your lightning cable
+4. Change your lightning cable

 Please check if the lightning cable that you’re using is MFi certified (meant to be used with iPhone / iPad / iPod).
 MFi certified products have the following logo on the package:

-If you use non-MFi certified cable, backup or restore problems may occur.
+If you use a non-MFi certified cable, backup or restore problems may occur.
 Please remember that it is always better to use Apple-compatible products while transferring data.

 If the cable you are using is MFi certified, make sure that it is not damaged.
 Here’s one example of what it should not look like: